rwth-i6/returnn/docs/getting_started/basic_usage/basic_usage.rst

     An integer.
 Common values are 3 or 4.
 Starting with 5, you will get an output per mini-batch.

 There are much more params, and more details to many of the listed ones.
-See the code for more details.
+Details on the parameters can be found in the :ref:`parameter reference <parameter_reference>`.
+As the reference is still incomplete, please watch out for additional parameters that can be found in the code.
 All config params can also be passed as command line params.
-See the code for some usage.
-The generic form is ``++param value``.
+The generic form is ``++param value``, but more options are available.
+Please See the code for some usage.

 See :ref:`tech_overview` for more details and an overview how it all works.